 AP Capstone is an innovative diploma program from the College Board that equips students with the independent research, collaborative teamwork, and communication skills that are increasingly valued by colleges.
 AP Capstone is built on the foundation of two AP Course, AP Seminar and AP Research, and is designed to complement and enhance the in-depth, discipline specific study experienced in other AP courses.
 In AP Seminar, students investigate real world issues from multiple perspectives, gathering and analyzing information from various sources in order to develop credible and valid evidence based arguments.
-AP Seminar will be offered during the 2018-19 school year.
-AP Research will be offered during the 2019-2020 school year.

 Students who earn scores of 3 or higher in AP Seminar and AP Research and on four additional AP exams of their choosing will earn the AP Capstone Diploma.
 Students who earn a 3 or higher in AP Seminar and AP Research but not on four additional AP Exams will receive the the AP Seminar and Research Certificate.